u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. image:: social_essentials/visitors.png
    :align: center
-   :alt: View of the Visitors page in the Odoo Social Marketing application.
+   :alt: View of the Visitors page in the Thrive Bureau ERP Social Marketing application.

-Here, Odoo provides a detailed layout of all the visitors' pertinent information in a default kanban view.
+Here, Thrive Bureau ERP provides a detailed layout of all the visitors' pertinent information in a default kanban view.
 This same information can be sorted via the :guilabel:`Filters` and :guilabel:`Group By` options.